Plastic Bag Ban

 Eliminating single-use plastic bags in Needham

-Needham has an opportunity to join 64 other Massachusetts communities – including our neighbors Natick, Newton and Wellesley, and now Boston – in implementing a ban on single-use plastic bags.
-This effort was initiated by a team of Needham High School seniors in 2016.
-Green Needham has assembled a team to see this very worthwhile project through to a successful conclusion.
+In January 2017, Green Needham assembled a team to get Needham to join the then 64 other Massachusetts communities – including our neighbors Natick, Newton and Wellesley, and now Boston – in implementing a ban on single-use plastic bags.

 Secure passage of a Town By-Law eliminating single-use plastic checkout bags